Unsere Lebensmittel verlieren Nährstoffe

 Here lies a systemic problem that hardly anyone knows about.

 In Austria, the AGES (Agency for Health and Food Safety) examines around 30,000 food samples annually.
-In Germany, this task is carried out by the CVUAs (Chemical and Veterinary Investigation Offices), supplemented by private laboratories such as Eurofins or AGROLAB.
+In Germany, the CVUAs (Chemical and Veterinary Investigation Offices) take on this task, supplemented by private laboratories such as Eurofins or AGROLAB.

 But what do these institutions test for?

 Mainly for safety — pesticides, heavy metals, germs, allergens, residues.
-What shouldn't be in it.
+What shouldn't be in there.

-No one systematically tests what should be in it.
-No one monitors the mineral density at the producer level.
+No one systematically tests what should be in there.
+No one controls the mineral density at the producer level.
 No one compares whether carrots from Region A contain more calcium than those from Region B.

-Stiftung Warentest sporadically tests food — but also mainly for harmful substances and labeling accuracy.
+Stiftung Warentest tests food selectively — but also mainly for harmful substances and labeling accuracy.

-This means: As consumers, we have no reliable way of knowing how nutrient-rich our vegetables really are.
+This means that as consumers, we have no reliable way of knowing how nutrient-rich our vegetables truly are.
 Unless we measure it ourselves.

-Photosynthesis is the key — and calcium is the opener
+Photosynthesis is the key — and calcium the opener

 Why do some plants contain more nutrients than others?
 The answer lies in photosynthesis.

-The more intensively a plant carries out photosynthesis, the more sugar it produces — and the more minerals, amino acids, and secondary plant compounds it builds up.
+The more intensively a plant undergoes photosynthesis, the more sugar it produces — and the more minerals, amino acids, and secondary plant compounds it builds up.
 The Brix value increases.
-Nutrient density increases.
+The nutrient density increases.

 What does the plant need for optimal photosynthesis?

-Light, water — and CO₂ in sufficient quantities directly to the site of photosynthesis, into the leaf.
+Light, water — and sufficient CO₂ directly to the site of photosynthesis, into the leaf.

-Calcium plays a crucial and often underestimated role here.
-Calcium regulates the opening and closing of leaf pores (stomata) — through which CO₂ enters the leaf.
+Here, calcium plays a crucial and often underestimated role.
+Calcium regulates the opening and closing of the leaf pores (stomata) — through which CO₂ enters the leaf.
 Calcium deficiency means poorer pore regulation, less CO₂ uptake, weaker photosynthesis, lower nutrient density.

-Calcium is also essential for the stability of cell walls, the absorption of nitrogen, resistance to diseases, and fruit quality.
+Calcium is also essential for the stability of cell walls, nitrogen uptake, resistance to diseases, and fruit quality.
 A plant well supplied with calcium builds thicker, more stable cells — this is visible in the more intense green of the leaves, and measurable in the higher Brix value.

-What happens when you do it right — practical figures
+What happens when you do it right — practical numbers

-UMID Colombia S.A.S., an Austrian-Colombian company for agricultural technology transfer, conducted extensive field studies in 2017 and 2018 with mineral foliar fertilizers based on tribomechanically activated calcite.
-The results speak for themselves:
+UMID Colombia S.A.S., an Austrian-Colombian company for agricultural technology transfer, conducted extensive field studies in 2017 and 2018 using mineral foliar fertilizers based on tribomechanically activated calcite.
+The results speak a clear language:

 Onion (Valle del Cauca, 2018): After four applications, the treated onions weighed an average of 125 grams instead of 71 grams — a weight gain of 44.8 percent.
 One kilogram of the treated onions contained only 8 pieces instead of 14.5.
 For the farmer, this meant an economic gain of 60 percent.

-Lettuce (Cundinamarca, 2017): 16.8 percent more growth, harvest time shortened by 7 days.
-This is good because farmers can then resupply faster.
+Lettuce (Cundinamarca, 2017): 16.8 percent more growth, harvesting time shortened by 7 days.
+This is good, because then farmers can resupply faster.

 Broccoli (Cundinamarca, 2017): 65 percent higher growth rate, 7 days earlier harvest, significantly higher biomass.
-It is very pleasing to see that broccoli responds so well to smooth fertilization.
+It's great to see that broccoli responds so well to foliar fertilization.

 Coffee (Cundinamarca & Cauca, 2017–2018): In the growth phase, cultivation with foliar fertilization showed 64 percent higher plant growth.
-In the production phase, an increase in yield of 25 percent was achieved with just four applications.
+In the production phase, a yield increase of 25 percent was achieved with only four applications.

 This is directly reflected in the Brix value — and thus on the plate.
-And in our cells in our body.
+And in our body's cells.

 What this means for us as consumers